-The Program Risk List portlet (Figure 6-6) lists all of the risks associated with a selected program.
+The Program Risk List portlet ("Figure 6-6.
+Program Risk List portlet" below) lists all of the risks associated with a selected program.
 You can display multiple instances of this portlet on a page so that you can view several programs and their associated risks at the same time.